ESCRS Bye Laws

 - To develop a business strategy for the Society

-10.4 The General Purposes Committee shall consist of the Secretary, President, Treasurer and two current elected Board Members.
+10.7 The General Purposes Committee shall consist of the Secretary, President, Treasurer, a Trustee and three current elected Council Members.
 The remit of the General Purposes Committee is as follows:

 - To oversee elections and other Society procedures

-10.5 The Publications Committee shall consist of the Medical Editors of Society publications and three Board Members, either elected or co-opted.
+10.8 The Publications Committee shall consist of the President, Medical Editors of Society publications and at least three Council Members, either elected or co-opted.
 The remit of the Publications Committee is as follows: